awsdocs/amazon-ec2-user-guide/doc_source/general-purpose-instances.md

 + [Enhanced Networking on Linux](enhanced-networking.md)

 ## Release Notes<a name="general-purpose-instances-limits"></a>
-+ M4, M5, and `t2.large` and larger T2 instance types require 64\-bit HVM AMIs\.
++ M4, M5, M5d, and `t2.large` and larger T2 instance types require 64\-bit HVM AMIs\.
 They have high\-memory, and require a 64\-bit operating system to take advantage of that capacity\.
 HVM AMIs provide superior performance in comparison to paravirtual \(PV\) AMIs on high\-memory instance types\.
 In addition, you must use an HVM AMI to take advantage of enhanced networking\.
-+ M5 instances have the following requirements:
++ M5 and M5d instances have the following requirements:
   + Must have the NVMe drivers installed\.
 EBS volumes are exposed as [NVMe block devices](nvme-ebs-volumes.md)\.
   + Must have the Elastic Network Adapter \([ENA](enhanced-networking-ena.md)\) drivers installed\.

   The following AMIs meet these requirements:
+  + Amazon Linux 2
-  + Amazon Linux 2014\.03 or later
+  + Amazon Linux AMI 2014\.03 or later
   + Ubuntu 14\.04 or later
   + SUSE Linux Enterprise Server 12 or later
   + Red Hat Enterprise Linux 7\.4 or later
   + CentOS 7 or later
   + FreeBSD 11\.1\-RELEASE
   + Windows Server 2008 R2 or later
-+ M5 instances support a maximum of 27 EBS volumes plus elastic network interface attachments\.
++ M5 and M5d instances support a maximum of 27 EBS volumes plus elastic network interface attachments\.
 For example, `m5.2xlarge` instances support four network interfaces\.
 Every instance has at least one network interface\.
 If you have a `m5.2xlarge` instance with three additional elastic network interface attachments, you can attach 24 EBS volumes to that instance\.
-+ M5 instances should have acpid installed to support clean shutdown through API requests\.
++ M5 and M5d instances should have acpid installed to support clean shutdown through API requests\.
-+ ClassicLink is not supported for M5 instances—you cannot use ClassicLink to link your EC2\-Classic instances to M5 instances in your VPC\.
++ ClassicLink is not supported for M5 and M5d instances—you cannot use ClassicLink to link your EC2\-Classic instances to these instances in your VPC\.
 + There is a limit on the total number of instances that you can launch in a region, and there are additional limits on some instance types\.
 For more information, see [How many instances can I run in Amazon EC2?](https://aws.amazon.com/ec2/faqs/#How_many_instances_can_I_run_in_Amazon_EC2)\.
 To request a limit increase, use the [Amazon EC2 Instance Request Form](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=service-code-ec2-instances)\.